timczerniak/gramadach_na_gaeilge/02_nouns.md

 * an mheánscoil  na meánscoileanna
 * an teach       na tithe

-A ‘h’ is put before initial vowels of plurals in the nominative/accusative case:
+A ‘h’ is put before initial vowels of plurals after _na_ in the nominative/accusative case:

 * **singular**  **plural**
 * an t-ógánach  na hógánaigh